ks888/LambStatus/README.md

 LambStatus is a low cost and easy to operate status page system, built on AWS Lambda.

+Here is the status page demo:

 ![StatusPage Demo](https://raw.githubusercontent.com/wiki/ks888/LambStatus/images/StatusPageDemo1.png)

+And the admin page looks like this:

 ![AdminPage Demo](https://raw.githubusercontent.com/wiki/ks888/LambStatus/images/AdminPageDemo1.png)